The following tips are to help you pack items properly:

 SOFT GOODS

-Soft goods like pillows and bedding are packed in lined cartons separated by layers of clean paper.
+Soft goods like pillows and bedding are packed in lined cartons or if cost is a concern, those items can be used as filler in larger cartons.

 SHOES